Abhishek Chaubey Confirms Hindi Remake Of Jigarthanda

 About Sonchiriya, Abhishek Chaubey said, "As a filmmaker, you expect people in large numbers and if it doesn't happen, you feel bad about it.
 But at the same time, I appreciate the fact that those who managed to watch the film, have mostly good things to say about it."

 The Tamil version of 'Jigarthanda' was directed by well-acclaimed filmmaker Karthik Subbaraj in 2014.
 The film had Siddharth, Bobby Simha and Lakshmi Menon in the lead roles.
 The movie narrates the roller coaster journey of an aspiring filmmaker, who enters the world of gangsters in order to make a gangster film, and how he turns into a gangster himself in the process of making his maiden film.
-While Siddharth played the aspiring filmmaker, Bobby Simha was seen in the role of the gangster.
+While Siddharth played the aspiring filmmaker, Bobby Simha was seen as the gangster.

 The movie was most recently made in Telugu as Gaddalakonda Ganesh and is doing well at the ticket window.